 HSAP •

 Red Seal

 NOC Code 72401

-Cort Roa'd
+72 101

 Diesel Engine Mechanics diagnose, service, adjust, overhaul and maintain and test diesel engines and related equipment and components as well as related electrical and electronic systems.
 Much of the heavy equipment used in the construction, transportation and farming industries, such as bulldozers, cranes and tractors are powered by diesel.